 Mrs. Souders was unable to handle 8 children, the oldest of which was a young teenager and two of which were a toddler and an infant.
 Mrs. Arthur Morgan, Mrs. Souder’s sister, took the toddler, Billy.
 But it was not enough.
 Three months after giving birth, Mrs. Souders was so worn down that she contracted pneumonia.
 For two weeks her condition worsened and on November 4, 1933 she was taken to Deaconess Hospital.
 She died shortly after midnight, at 12:30 a.m. on November 5, 1933.

 During the holiday season of 1932, the Souders Family was getting ready for Christmas in nine days.
 By the holiday season of 1933, they had lost both parents and were sent to the General Protestant Orphanage Home.
-Less than a year later, 6-year-old Jimmie died on October 22, 1934 after being accidentally fed indelible ink mistaken for cold medicine.
+Just before the next Christmas season, 6-year-old Jimmie died on October 22, 1934 after being accidentally fed indelible ink mistaken for cold medicine.

 The rest were removed from the Orphanage, separated, and raised in homes of near and distant relatives.
-The rigors of their lives resulted in what most would consider early deaths by all except Raymond.
+The rigors of their lives resulted in what most would consider early deaths of all except Raymond.
 Of the 10 members of the family Minges devastated, only three lived to sixty.
 None lived as long as Minges.

 © The narrative was revised on October 19, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with his research and that of Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian, and members of the Souders family.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.